Skip to main content

 Voted onto the Blood List - an industry-insider list of the top not-yet-produced horror scripts in Hollywood – Kiss Before the Slaughter also won Best Screenplay at A Night of Horror International Film Festival in Sydney, Australia.
 Described as "Action, gore, sex and violence, but with romance at the heart”, Elfers has shot a trailer to raise financing for the film, which you can watch on the official website, hereKiss Before the Slaughter’s trailer has also been entered into the International Movie Trailer Festival.
 Head over to their site to vote for the trailer and help get it some more exposure.

-A while back I had the absolute pleasure of interviewing John Elfers about Finale, low budget film making and Italian horror.
+A while back I had the pleasure of interviewing John Elfers about Finale, low budget film making and Italian horror.
 Check it out here.

 Popular posts from this blog